 When you visit Little Acorn, you will find engaged and happy children who are led by a team of professional, loving, devoted, and highly skilled teachers, with years of experience in early childhood education.

 The Little Acorn Day School program is a mixed-aged, single classroom environment with a maximum of 20 children and 3 teachers (ratio 7:1).
-The preschool meets daily from 9:00am to 3:00pm with extended enrichment hours from 7:00am-6:00pm.
+The Little Acorn Sprouts Toddler Program is a single classroom with a mixed age of 1-2 ½), with a maximum of 14 children and 4 Teachers (ratio 5:1).
+The Preschool and Sprouts Toddler Program meet daily from 9:00am to 3:00pm with extended enrichment hours from 7:00am-6:00pm.
 Children who still nap are provided a cot and nap space while children who do not require a nap work with the teacher in quiet activities during the nap period from 1-2:30.
 Children in their pre-kindergarten year also meet in pre-k activity groups with the teacher daily during the preschool morning.

 The advantages to our mixed aged group are many: First of all, children usually have the same teachers for their entire stay here, which allows us to really get to know the children and to build continuously on their development from year to year.
 Next, it allows siblings to remain together.
 And finally, it provides for a family-like atmosphere where older children are encouraged to develop tolerance and leadership skills by acting as models and teaching mentors to their younger peers.
 We’ve found this to be an extremely powerful social learning model; a much richer social environment with more leadership opportunities than single-aged groupings can provide.